Skip to main content

 • Each heir reports their share of any gain on their individual tax return.

 Consult a tax professional for advice specific to your situation, especially for high-value Bay Area properties.
+For the transparent math on a cash offer for an inherited property, see how much cash home buyers pay.

 Common Mistakes to Avoid